 The Nigerian military rejected the report as subjective, said allegations of indiscipline were being investigated and maintained the troops were doing a good job in difficult conditions.

 "The enemy is not well defined - they are your citizens, some of them.
 And they come around deploying an unusual approach - like suicide bombings which are alien to this country, bombing churches or mosques and killing people randomly," said Adm Ibrahim.

 "The armed forces of the Federal Republic of Nigeria can beat its chest.
 We are professional.
-We seek to draw on the best practices," he added.'No cakewalk'
+We seek to draw on the best practices," he added.

 Should Nigerian forces end up in northern Mali, they will face the same challenge of engaging an often hidden enemy without causing severe suffering for the local population.

 An Ecowas mission to Mali would also throw up huge logistical challenges: